-- 1st offense Phone confiscated and a verbal warning from the office will be given. - 2nd offense Phone confiscated and an isolated lunch will be served. - 3rd offense Phone confiscated, a 30-minute before/after school detention assigned and parent(s) will be notified. - 4th offense Phone confiscated, a 60 minute before/after school detention assigned, the device will be returned to the parent, and conference with parent(s) will be held,. - 5th and subsequent offenses Phone confiscated, academic reassignment (ISS), the device will be returned to the parent, and parent(s) conference.
+1st offense - Phone confiscated for the remainder of the day and a verbal warning from the office will be given.
+The device will be returned to parents.

+2nd offense - Phone confiscated for the remainder of the day and an isolated lunch will be served.
+The device will be returned to parents.

+3rd offense - Phone confiscated for the remainder of the day, a 30-minute before/after school detention assigned and the device will be returned to parents.

+4th offense - Phone confiscated for the remainder of the day, a 60 minute before/after school detention assigned.
+The device will be returned to parents.

+5th and subsequent offenses - Phone confiscated for the remainder of the day, academic reassignment (ISS), the device will be returned to the parent, and parent(s) conference.